javajosh/simpatico/combine2.md

 We can imagine branching our program state in a very natural way.
 This method of branching turns out to be both simpler and more expressive than either inheritance relationships or instantiation.
 This will be dealt with in the `stree` section.

+## *What we need*.
+   1. We need a way not just to zero but to remove items in combine.
+   1. Perhaps a special object, or some other convention.
+   1. Perhaps adapt the method of combine1 (although we lose our zeroes)
+   1. I also don't like the array merge (should be concat).
+   1. I also don't like number sum by default.
+It should be configurable.

 ## STree
 The `stree` (s is for "summary" or "simpatico") is an n-arry tree that associates a reduction with every node.